padiketeku/EarthObservation101-Practicals/Activity-08-Analysing Spectral Reflectance Curves of Surface Types.md

 // edit the spectral response curve

-// ccreate a  list of wavelengths (in nanometer), which corresponds to the Sentinel-2 bands used var wavelengths = [490, 560, 665,705,740,783,842,1610];
+// create a  list of wavelengths (in nanometer), which corresponds to the Sentinel-2 bands used var wavelengths = [490, 560, 665,705,740,783,842,1610];

 // create a variable that edits the x-and-y axes labels, title, and the colours of the curves